Waring numbers over finite commutative local rings: Explicit values for with local

 where $\omega$ is a primitive element of $\ff_q$ over $\ff_p$ and $n=\frac{q-1}{k}$.
 More precisely, the eigenvalues and multiplicities of $\G(k,q)$ are in a 1-1 correspondence with the weights and frequencies of $\mathcal{C}(k,q)$ (see \S5 in \cite{PV2}).

 In this way, connected strongly regular graphs of the form $\G(k,q)$ are spectrally related with $2$-weight irreducible cyclic codes of the form $\mathcal{C}(k,q)$.
 In \cite{SW}, Schmidt and White conjectured that all 2-weight irreducible cyclic codes over $\ff_p$ satisfying condition \eqref{kqp} belong to one of the following disjoint families: ($a$) subfield subcodes, ($b$) semiprimitive codes, and ($c$) exceptional codes.
 No other 2-weight irreducible cyclic codes beyond these were found, nor it is proved that they are all.
 In particular, all these codes satisfy $p-1\mid n$.
-We remark that Rao and Pinawala \cite{RP} have constructed families of 2-weight irreducible $p$-ary cyclic codes which are neither subfield, semiprimitive or exceptional where $p-1\nmid n$.

 Subfield subcodes correspond to the case when $k=\frac{p^m-1}{p^{a}-1}$ with $a<m$.
 In this case the graphs $\G(k,p^m)$ are not connected and hence we do not consider them.
 So, we restrict ourselves to semiprimitive codes and exceptional codes of the form $\mathcal{C}(k,q)$ which correspond to connected strongly regular graphs $\G(k,q)$, where $q=p^m$, which we now recall: